FulongLi/fulongli.github.io/_pages/support.md

 - Keep resources open and free
 - Explore new research ideas and prototypes
 - Provide tutorials and insights to engineers and students

 ---

-## How Your Donation Helps
-- ✅ Website hosting and open educational resources
-- ✅ Development of converter models and control strategies
-- ✅ Prototyping and testing of wide-bandgap devices
-- ✅ Community workshops and outreach

----